Discover Nantucket Beaches

 This beach overlooks the channel for boats going to and from the harbor.
 You’ll see plenty of boating activity from this vantage point and we warn all swimmers to be alert for traffic.
 In the evening, fishermen cast from the rocks of Brant Point Lighthouse.
 Go down and see what they are catching

 The perfect spot to watch the ferry arrive and depart.
 This large, popular beach offers you long shoreline walks.
-There are swings and a slide here, along with public tennis courts.
+There are swings and a slide here, along with public tennis courts, and seasonal dining options.
 The 4th of July fireworks are set off from here!

 This is a wonderful, expansive beach for families; great for picnics, cookouts, surfcasting and swimming.
 The surf is mild, the shells plentiful and the dunes beautiful.
 This beach has the largest dunes on the Island.
 Please do not climb or drive on the vegetation, as it causes erosion!